Duet3D/wiki-content/User_manual/Connecting_hardware/Fans_connecting.md

 ### Connecting a 4-wire fan

 4-wire fans have a separate PWM input wire and an RPM sensor.
-On **Duet 3**, there are 4-pin fan headers specifically for these kinds of fan, which should plug straight in.
-Configure the fan with the PWM signal inverted and define the pin the tacho is connected to (see section below for firmware configuration).

 | Fan wires | Fan connector pin ||
 | 4-wire | 2-pin | 4-pin |